-Informal bike jumps and tracks
+Informal bike jumps and tree swings

 Some bike jumps and tracks pose little risk to the public and create minimal environmental impact.
 Other jumps and tracks are extensive, can be dangerous and result in significant damage to the environment.
 We assess all known bike jumps for public safety risk and environmental damage.